msu-netlab/MSU_CSCI_566_PAs/README.md

-# CSCI 566 Programming Assignment - Publish/Subscribe Systems
+# CSCI 566 Programming Assignment - Real-Time Databases

 ## Instructions

 Complete the following assignment in your project group.
-Submit your work on D2L into the “Programming Assignment 4” group submission folder.
+Submit your work on D2L into the “Programming Assignment 5” group submission folder.

 ## Learning Objectives

 In this programming assignment you will:

- - Implement a network communication application using a publish/subscribe system
+ - Implement a network communication application using a real-time database
- - Benchmark the performance of one of the pub/sub technologies discussed in class
+ - Benchmark the performance of one of the real-time database technologies discussed in class

 ## Overview